 How To Shop for Kids’ Headphones

-So here are the things you need to be aware of when shopping for kids’ headphones.
+So here are the things you should keep in mind when buying children’s headphones.

-However, this doesn’t mean that you have to go wireless, especially if your children are 6 or older and if they’ve already got hooked on gaming.
-A smartphone is not likely to overpower the volume limiter and gamers are glued to their PCs or consoles anyway, so while freedom of movement is appreciated, it’s not a must-have.
+However, this doesn’t mean that you have to go wireless, especially if your children are 6 or older and if they’re already hooked on gaming.
+A smartphone is not likely to overpower the volume limiter, and gamers are glued to their PCs or consoles anyway, so while freedom of movement is appreciated, it’s not a must-have.

 The Absolute Best Headphone for Kids Today

-If the 93dB cap is a problem we’d suggest either going for the Junior Jams or the Onanoff BudyPhones Explore, depending on your budget.
-If money’s burning your pocket then the BT2200 headphones by Puro are definitely worth it, but we just couldn’t give them our pick because of the price.
+If the 93dB cap is a problem for you, we’d suggest either going for the Junior Jams or the Onanoff BudyPhones Explore, depending on your budget.
+If money’s burning your pocket, the BT2200 headphones by Puro are definitely worth it, but we just couldn’t give them our pick because of the price.

-And if you have to purchase more than one pair, then the Onanoff BudyPhones Explore shoot up to the top of the list with their 2-pack the has just an unprecedented value.
+And if you have to purchase more than one pair, then the Onanoff BudyPhones Explore shoot up to the top of the list with their 2-pack that has just an unprecedented value.